541-206-9074

 If you have a clean background, are financially and medically stable, and have love in your heart for a child,

 you can adopt.
-We are not here to judge your lifestyle we are only interested in discovering if you can provide a safe, stable, loving, forever home fo
+We are not here to judge your lifestyle we are only interested in discovering if you can provide a safe, stable, loving, forever home for a child who needs it.

 While there are specific qualifications that everyone has to met, we are here to help you through each step of the home study to ensure you are a qualified candidate.
 At Adoptions Northwest, we are dedicated to assisting all qualified individuals through the adoption journey